erling6232/imagedata/docs/Segmentation.rst

     s = Study('.')

     img = tree = aorta = None
+    # Locate img dataset
+    for seriesUID in s:
+        si = s[seriesUID]
+        if 'Segmentations' not in si.seriesDescription:
+            img = si
+            break
+    assert img is not None, "No image dataset found"

+    # Locate segmentation datasets
     for seriesUID in s:
         si = s[seriesUID]
         if 'Segmentations' in si.seriesDescription: